 Date of recording/release: April, May 1971/October 1971.
 CD - 1988, 1993, 2001

 Alternative version: There is a live version on the Rainbow album.
 Van Leer has a classical version on Introspection.
+All the Focus tracks were redone to celebrate the fiftieth anniversary.

 Notes: Very much a studio effort, with subtle use of the mellotron to build atmosphere, this piece has two main parts.
 The first (00:00-02:28) has two repeated sections.
 The first of these (00:00-00:51) opens with slow organ, piano and guitar (00:00-00:12).
 The guitar is 'violined' (00:13-00:24) and around 00:25 bass and drums join in and the guitar soon begins to soar (from 00:39 where the mellotron also probably begins).
 A jazz break follows (00:52-01:22 - only drums are heard at 01:02-01:06).
 The guitar leads the band on until the original theme, briefly slow then soaring, returns (01:23-01:47) after which the jazz break is repeated (01:48-02:29 [with the brief drum break at 01:58-02:02]).
 A second movement follows.
 This slowly builds, using mellotron, piano, 'James Bond' guitar and some harmonics to heighten atmosphere.
 The whole builds to a satisfying crescendo that is finally rounded off by what sounds like van Leer's voice mixed with the effect from the tremolo arm of Akkerman's guitar.